pravoslavzilka/pravoslavzilka/README.md

 - 👋 Hi, I’m @pravoslavzilka
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me via email pravoslav.zilka@gmail.com
+- 📫 You can reach me via email: pravoslav.zilka@gmail.com

 <!---
 pravoslavzilka/pravoslavzilka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.